 - Only fire at birds that are within your maximum shooting skill distance.
 For most people this is less than 30m.
 Shooting beyond your maximum shooting skill distance is a major cause of wounding. - Shoot at side or trailing birds.
-Do not shoot at the lead bird or into the middle of a flock. - Avoid downing birds in heavy cover. - Always use appropriate and tested shotshell and choke combinations. - It is recommended to reserve your second shot for the downed bird. - Carry and use swatter loads (shot size 6 or 7), where safe, for dispatching downed birds. - Retrieve any downed bird immediately.
+Do not shoot at the lead bird or into the middle of a flock. - Avoid downing birds in heavy cover. - Always use appropriate and tested shotshell and choke combinations. - It is recommended to reserve your second shot for the downed bird. - Carry and use swatter loads, where safe, for dispatching downed birds. - Retrieve any downed bird immediately.

-For more information on reducing wounding and effective and efficient game bird hunting, download the Be a better game bird hunter - Shotgunning Education Program (SEP) Handbook at gma.vic.gov.au
+For more detailed information about effective and efficient game bird hunting download a copy of the Be a better game bird hunter - Shotgunning Education Program (SEP) Handbook from gma.vic.gov.au

-Also consider attending a Game Bird Hunting Essentials Masterclass training day where you get hands-on experience and expert tuition from trainers.
-Check the Field and Game Australia or Sporting Shooters Association of Australia (Vic) websites for details.
+Also consider attending a SEP field training day where you get hands on experience and expert tuition from trainers.
+Check the Field and Game Australia or Sporting Shooters Association of Australia (Vic) website for details.